SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 If casting to the specified *type* is guaranteed to fail or is guaranteed to succeed, a compile-time error is raised.
-For example, casting to a type that's neither a subclass or superclass of the type of the *expression* is an error.

 The ``as!`` operator performs a forced cast of the *expression* to the specified *type*.
 The ``as!`` operator returns a value of the specified *type*, not an optional type.